Funeral Poems

 Funeral poems for Mum

-Funeral poems for Mums are as equally as common as funeral poems for Dads, and some of them can hit equally as hard.
+Funeral poems for mums are just as common as funeral poems for dads and can hit equally as hard.

-We've picked two below which are very different both in length and style.
-David Harkins' poem is just a short four-liner which meanders its way to the heart centre very quickly.
+We've picked two poems below which are very different both in length and style.
+David Harkins' poem is just a short four-liner but is no less impactful.

-While Michael Ashby's longer poem, takes a little bit of care and time to tell its story, and encapsulates the British mother in way only a poem about English breakfast tea can.
+Michael Ashby's longer poem takes a little bit of care and time to tell its story and encapsulates the British mother in a way only a poem about English breakfast tea can.

 Mum funeral poems